apache/zeppelin/docs/interpreter/spark.md

 2. Work with multiple hadoop clusters.
 In this case you can specify `spark.yarn.keytab` and `spark.yarn.principal` to override `zeppelin.server.kerberos.keytab` and `zeppelin.server.kerberos.principal`.

+### Configuration Setup

+1. On the server that Zeppelin is installed, install Kerberos client modules and configuration, krb5.conf.
+   This is to make the server communicate with KDC.

+2. Add the two properties below to Spark configuration (`[SPARK_HOME]/conf/spark-defaults.conf`):

+    ```
+    spark.yarn.principal
+    spark.yarn.keytab
+    ```

+> **NOTE:** If you do not have permission to access for the above spark-defaults.conf file, optionally, you can add the above lines to the Spark Interpreter setting through the Interpreter tab in the Zeppelin UI.

+3. That's it.
+Play with Zeppelin!

 ## User Impersonation

-In yarn mode, the user who launch the zeppelin server will be used to launch the spark yarn application.
+In yarn mode, the user who launch the zeppelin server will be used to launch the Spark yarn application.
 This is not a good practise.
-Most of time, you will enable shiro in Zeppelin and would like to use the login user to submit the spark yarn app.
+Most of time, you will enable shiro in Zeppelin and would like to use the login user to submit the Spark yarn app.
 For this purpose, you need to enable user impersonation for more security control.
 In order the enable user impersonation, you need to do the following steps

 **Step 1** Enable user impersonation setting hadoop's `core-site.xml`.
 E.g. if you are using user `zeppelin` to launch Zeppelin, then add the following to `core-site.xml`, then restart both hdfs and yarn.